 - Copies kept for 5 years by operators and contractors

 The regulation also strengthens the requirement for the use of certified personnel.
-Contractors are required to compulsory train staff working on refrigeration systems and carrying out one or more of the following tasks:
+It is complsory for contractors to train staff working on refrigeration systems and carrying out one or more of the following tasks:

 - Leak checking